Post updated on

 For example, I have been going to the same gym for a couple of years now, probably 5 days a week.
 I cannot recall even once seeing someone do any form of a farmer’s walk ever, aside from myself.
 Some people there probably even wonder what the heck I am doing.
 Building muscle and getting strong as hell, that’s what I am doing!

 Benefits of the farmer’s walk?

-The farmer’s walk is a whole body exercise that is really hammers the upper back and traps hard.
+The farmer’s walk is a whole-body exercise that really hammers the upper back and traps hard.
 It is also one hell of a grip builder.
 They also create a large hormonal response as it has been shown most strongman type exercises will.

 How to do the farmer’s walk?

 The farmers walk is simple.
 Just pick up something heavy object and carry it for a certain distance.
 Farmer’s walks are typically done with dumbbells, kettlebells, a trap/hex bar, sandbags or basically anything you can carry.
 You can even go grab a couple of those Home Depot buckets for $3 each and fill them with sand, dirt, water, nails or whatever you have on hand.
 Now you really don’t have an excuse not to do them.

 Now that you know everything there is to know about farmer’s walks, let’s get crazy on some workouts that will send you home crying to mama.